 Working and living together with local people gives you that exclusive chance to see a local culture from a completely different perspective.
 Because you are no longer only a tourist passing by, you are living like a local.
 You will live like a local.
 You will eat like a local.
 You will spend your time like a local.

 Who knows all the best places around if not a person living there.
 Ask your host about everything you are interested in!

 You want to try work in a hotel?
-Or in farm?
+Or in a farm?
 But maybe your dream is to try and live on a boat for some time?
 Search for places you are most interested in and apply!
 Go for your dreams!

-It’s always good to have some skills or practical experience to offer, when applying for volunteer job.
+It’s always good to have some skills or practical experience to offer, when applying for a volunteer job.
 But from our experience in many situations such qualities as quick learning and self-sufficiency will be more than enough.